lucacrippa88/watson-telegram-bot/README.md

 In order to integrate Watson Assistant in a Telegram bot, some nodes are required: "Telegram receiver", "function", "assistant", "function", "Telegram sender".

 - Telegram receiver: already set-up
-- Function 1: use code listed in js folder (link)
+- Function 1: use code listed in js folder (https://github.com/lucacrippa88/watson-assistant-nodered/tree/master/js/function1.js)
 - Assistant: to be updated...
-- Function 2: use code listed in js folder (link)
+- Function 2: use code listed in js folder (https://github.com/lucacrippa88/watson-assistant-nodered/tree/master/js/function2.js)
 - Telegram sender: already set-up

+### Advanced Telegram Watson Assistant integration

+#### Step 6 - Adding visual recognition
+A customer could need to gather information on the product he's looking at.
+By introducing a Watson Visual Recognition integration, your Virtual Assistant can be able to send information about a product in a picture taken on the shop.

 ### Videos